Skip to content

 The starting point for help and hope.

-atTAcK addiction is a powerful, all-volunteer, activist movement in the fight against drug addiction.
+atTAcK addiction is a powerful, grassroots, activist movement in the fight against drug addiction.

 atTAcK addiction does whatever it takes to end this epidemic.